Joan Kirner: Entry into state politics

 Kirner joined the Labor Party in 1978 and became a member of its Socialist Left faction.
 In 1982, she was elected as a Labor member of the Victorian Legislative Council, the upper house of the Victorian Parliament.
 In 1985, she was elected to the Cabinet of John Cain Jr.'s Labor government and became Minister for Conservation, Forests and Lands.
-She proposed the Flora and Fauna Guarantee Act 1988, the first Australian legislation which gave legal protection of rare species.
+She proposed the Flora and Fauna Guarantee Act 1988, the first Australian legislation, which gave legal protection to rare species.
 While Minister, and in association with Heather Mitchell from the Victorian Farmers' Federation, Kirner was instrumental in the formation of the first Landcare groups.

 At the 1988 election, Kirner shifted to the Legislative Assembly, becoming MP for Williamstown, and was promoted to the Education portfolio.
-In this portfolio Kirner carried out a series of controversial reforms aimed at reducing what Kirner saw as the class-based inequity of the education system, culminating in a new system of assessment, the Victorian Certificate of Education.
+In this portfolio, Kirner carried out a series of controversial reforms aimed at reducing what Kirner saw as the class-based inequity of the education system, culminating in a new system of assessment, the Victorian Certificate of Education.

 Premiership

 Later in 1988 Kirner was elected deputy leader of the party and became Deputy Premier of Victoria.
 When Cain resigned after a collapse in his political support in August 1990, Kirner was elected Labor leader and thus became Victoria's first female Premier.
 By this time the Labor government was in deep crisis, with some of the state's financial institutions on the brink of insolvency, the budget deficit unsustainably high and growing and the Labor Party deeply divided on how to respond to the situation.
 The party hoped that the elevation of a popular woman as its new leader would improve its position, but Kirner never succeeded in gaining control of the crisis into which the state had plunged.
 The conservative-leaning Melbourne newspaper, the Herald Sun, reacted unfavourably to a Premier from the Socialist Left, dubbing her "Mother Russia".
 She was lampooned alternatively as a sinister commissar and as a frumpy housewife in a polka-dot dress.
 She seemed unfazed by the Herald Sun and gradually won some respect, though she was unable to improve the government's standing significantly.

-During 1991 and 1992 Kirner took several decisions to cut government spending and raise revenue to some extent, however her government failed to cut spending in many areas including education.
+During 1991 and 1992, Kirner made several decisions to cut government spending and raise revenue to some extent, however her government failed to cut spending in many areas including education.
 Most of the Kirner Government attempts to cut spending were actively opposed by trade unions and some members of the government.
 The interest bill alone was $3.5 billion per year, the government sold off trains and trams and leased them back.
 Another decision was the sale of the state-owned State Bank of Victoria to the Commonwealth Bank in 1991.